 Savannah St. Patrick’s Day Parade

-Bring Plastic Cups
+Bring Plastic or Styrofoam Cups

-Make sure you bring some plastic cups because you can drink in the Historic District, which is downtown.
+Make sure you bring some plastic or styrofoam cups because you can drink in the Historic District, which is downtown.
 Nope, that wasn’t a typo.
 You can drink in downtown Savannah.
 They have an open container law stating that the cups can be no more than 16 ounces.
 Make sure that you don’t overdo it.
-I’ve seen people passed out on the streets numerous times.
+I’ve seen people pass out on the streets numerous times.
 I’ve also seen folks get locked up for being too drunk.
 That’s not a good way to spend your time in Savannah.

-You want to make sure that you have some cash on hand for food and souvenirs.
-People will have tents all around downtown selling different types of food.
-Many of them only take cash.
-People will also sell shirts, beads, and other souvenirs.
+You want to ensure you have some cash on hand for food and souvenirs.
+Vendors will have tents all around downtown selling different types of food.
+Some of them only take cash.
+Vendors will also sell shirts, beads, and other souvenirs.
 There is a good chance that you will see something that you like.
-I also sell shirts for St. Patrick’s Day.
-Below is one of my St. Patrick’s Day designs.
+Below is a funny St. Patrick’s Day themed design.
 Click on the picture below for more info.

-Enjoy River Street
+Visit River Street